 - Eliminating use of single-serve, pre-packaged food items

-- Collaborating with UCF’s office of sustainability
+- Collaborating with host site sustainability office

 - Reducing plastic waste by: